-When Bridge grad Brandon Callahan’s workplace in New York went out of business due to the global pandemic last year, he saw a chance to make his plan of teaching English abroad happen and seized an EFL teaching opportunity in Prague, Czech Republic.
-He tells us how he shifted from the retail sector to the TEFL field as well as his cultural experience working as an English teacher in his new city.
+When Bridge grad Brandon Callahan’s workplace in New York went out of business due to the pandemic, he saw a chance to make his plan of teaching English abroad happen and seized an EFL teaching opportunity in Prague, Czech Republic.
+He tells us how he shifted from the retail sector to the TEFL field and discusses his cultural experience working as an English teacher in his new city.

-I’m from Rochester, New York, which is home to Kodak, Garbage Plates, and Susan B. Anthony.
-In college, I studied Psychology and Spanish Language, Literature and Civilization.
+I’m from Rochester, New York, which is home to Kodak, the Garbage Plate, and Susan B. Anthony.
+In college, I studied psychology and Spanish language, literature, and civilization.
 Before shifting to teaching English, I worked in retail management.

 How did you transition to English teaching?

-I began my teaching journey when the coronavirus had just shut everything down in New York for the first time, in March of last year.
+I began my teaching journey when the coronavirus had just shut everything down in New York for the first time.
 My workplace shut down indefinitely and I was stuck at home with everything else being closed as well.
 I had been thinking of teaching for a while as a means of having more control over my work-life balance and not being tied down to my hometown forever.
 So, when the pandemic hit and I was inevitably told that my store would be closed for a while, I thought, “This is it.
 If I don’t make a move now, I won’t ever.”

 Where have you taught English?